ibm-cloud-docs/containers/cs_cli_install.md

     ```
     {: pre}

-    The container-service and the container-registry plug-in are not displayed in the results.
+    The kubernetes-service and the container-registry plug-in are not displayed in the results.

 <br />